MSP-1 Specification

 6. Relationship to related MSP-1 terms

-- revisionVersion — identifies what version each revision belongs to.
+- revisionVersion — identifies the version associated with a specific revision event.

 7. Examples